Nepal Trekking Sale On NowBook Now & Save

 Meals: B,L,D

-This morning we get up early to savour the views and atmosphere of the mystical morning light over Machu Picchu.
-We are treated to a unique second visit to Machu Picchu including another guided tour (conducted by a local guide) visiting the sites that you may have missed yesterday in this colossal sanctuary.
-In the afternoon or early evening we depart from Machu Picchu for the train ride back to Cusco.
-Overnight: Hotel Abbitare or similar.
-NB - depending on train schedules, we may arrive into Cusco very late at night.
+A second guided visit to Machu Picchu provides additional time to explore the site’s terraces, temples and structures in greater depth.
+Recognised as one of the New Seven Wonders of the World, the citadel reveals further detail with extended time on site.
+Travel continues by train back to Cusco.
+Accommodation: Hotel Abbitare or similar NB - depending on train schedules, we may arrive into Cusco very late at night.
 OPTIONAL HUAYNA PICCHU CLIMB OR MACHU PICCHU MOUNTAIN CLIMB - For the adventurous, you can purchase a permit for either the Huayna Picchu or Machu Picchu Mountain climb (please enquire for costs).
 Choosing this option means forgoing the guided tour of Machu Picchu, which is non-refundable and non-transferable.
 Huayna Picchu, with its narrow trails, reaches an elevation of 2,963m, while Machu Picchu Mountain, with a wider path, peaks at 3,082m.
 Both climbs are steep, slippery, exposed, and involve vertiginous drops, requiring a minimum of 3 hours return.
 Note that these climbs are not guided.
 Permits are non-refundable and non-transferable, and a waiver form must be signed before purchase.
 Both permits are limited and sell out quickly, so please contact us if interested.

 Meals: B,L